They Were Expendable: Plot

-The small PT flotilla successfully carries the commanders to their rendezvous then resumes its attacks against the Japanese, who gradually whittle the squadron down until it is too small to function effectively.
-Crews without boats are sent to the Army to fight as infantry.
+The small three-boat PT flotilla successfully carries the commanders to their rendezvous then resumes its attacks against the Japanese, who gradually whittle the squadron down until it is too small to function effectively.
+Crews without boats are lent to the Army to fight as infantry.
 After Rusty's boat is damaged, the last two PTs pull into a small shipyard run by crusty "Dad" Knowland for repairs.
 The boats escape just ahead of the Japanese, but Dad refuses to flee, bidding farewell with a rifle in his arms and a whiskey jug tucked securely at his feet.

-During an attack that sinks another Japanese cruiser, Rusty's boat is sunk.
+During an attack that sinks another Japanese cruiser Rusty's boat is sunk.
 Brick's boat is turned over to the US Army, once again reduced to messenger duty.
 Brick, Ryan, and two ensigns are ordered out on the last available plane to return stateside to train PT crews.
 The small, inexpensive, wood-hulled boats have proved their worth in combat.
 Rusty encounters Ohio while waiting to depart.
-Neither knows what happened to Sandy, trapped behind on Bataan, and hope she escaped into the hills When the ensigns arrive late, Rusty bolts for the aircraft's exit, but is brought to heel by Brickley, who reminds him his duty comes first.
+Neither knows what happened to Sandy, trapped behind on Bataan, and hope she escaped into the hills.
+When the ensigns arrive late, Rusty bolts for the aircraft's exit, but is brought to heel by Brickley, who reminds him his duty comes first.
 Ohio is forced to give up his seat on the plane and is left behind to face certain death or capture.

 The surviving enlisted men, led by Chief Mulcahey, shoulder rifles and march off to continue the resistance with the remnants of the U.S. Army and Filipino guerrillas, as expendable in the fight as their PT boats had been before them.